JonahKF/odin-hashMaps/README.md

-# template
+# HashMap

+HashMap functionality in JavaScript using ES6 Class syntax.
-Template repo for The Odin Project lessons.
-Created during the "Revisiting Webpack" lesson.
+Created for The Odin Project's Node.js path.